This Kangen water review is an opinion piece.

 I have a lot to say about all of this.

-Let’s start with the alkaline water and health theory, which, I’m sorry to tell you, is total bullshit.
-Much of the Kangen sales pitch depends on the hypothesis that alkaline water can promote health.
+Let’s start with the alkaline water and health theory, which, I’m sorry to tell you, is total garbage.
+But unfortunately for them, much of the Kangen water machine sales pitch depends on the hypothesis that alkaline water can promote health.

-We don’t need alkaline water to detox or balance our bodies.
+Do we need alkaline water to detox or balance our bodies?

 OMG do I need to say it one more time for those of you in the back?

 YOU CAN NOT CONTROL THE pH OF YOUR BODY WITH FOOD OR WATER!!

 Our blood is tightly controlled at a 7.4 pH.
 Period.

 A lot of alkaline water pushers will argue about say that a poor diet can cause ‘systemic acidosis,’ which is another crazy scare tactic (oooh, acidosis!!) that I absolutely can’t stand.

 Systemic – or metabolic – acidosis will put you into the ICU, and is not caused by eating ‘acidic’ foods.

 Here are the most common causes of metabolic acidosis: